Eutyches: Career

 Eutyches denied that Christ's humanity was limited or incomplete, a view that some thought similar to the Alexandrine doctrine.
-(This, however, is strongly rejected by the Coptic church, which sees Eutyches a heretic.)
 In any event, the energy and imprudence with which Eutyches asserted his opinions led to his being misunderstood.
-He was accused of heresy by Domnus II of Antioch and Eusebius, bishop of Dorylaeum at a synod presided over by Flavian at Constantinople in 448.
+He was accused of heresy by Domnus II of Antioch and Eusebius, bishop of Dorylaeum, at a synod presided over by Flavian at Constantinople in 448.
 His explanations deemed unsatisfactory, the council deposed him from his priestly office and excommunicated him.

 In 449, however, the Second Council of Ephesus was convened by Dioscorus of Alexandria, who was under the impression that Eutyches had renounced Monophysitism.
 Overawed by the presence of a large number of Egyptian monks, the council not only reinstated Eutyches to his office but also deposed Eusebius, Domnus, and Flavian, his chief opponents.
-The council's judgment conflicted with the opinion of the bishop of Rome, Leo, who, departing from the policy of his predecessor Celestine, had written very strongly to Flavian in support of the doctrine of the two natures and one person.
+The council's judgment conflicted with the opinion of the bishop of Rome, Leo, who, departing from the policy of his predecessor Celestine, had written very strongly to Flavian in support of the doctrine of "two natures in one person".

 Meanwhile, the emperor Theodosius II died.
 His successor, Marcian, married Theodosius's sister, Pulcheria.
-In October 451, Marcian and Pulcheria summoned a council (the fourth ecumenical) which met at Chalcedon, which Dioscorus attended and at which he was condemned.
-There the synod of Ephesus was called a "robber synod," at which, it was said, Dioscorus had threatened the bishops with death if they did not agree with him.
-That previous synod's proceedings were annulled and, in accordance with the more miaphysite strand in the teaching of Cyril of Alexandria, it was declared that the two natures are united in Christ (without any alteration, absorption or confusion) and 'come together to form one person and one hypostasis.'
+In October 451, Marcian and Pulcheria summoned a council that met at Chalcedon, attended by Dioscorus and at which he was condemned.
+There the Second Council of Ephesus was called a "robber synod," at which some bishops alleged that Dioscorus had threatened them with death if they did not agree with him, a claim that they recanted afterwards.
+That previous synod's proceedings were annulled, and, in deviance to the teaching of Cyril of Alexandria, it was declared that the two natures subsist individually and 'come together to form one person and one hypostasis.'
 Eutyches died in exile, but of his later life nothing is known.

-Those who did not approve the Chalcedonian Council were later accused of being "Monophysites" and are nowadays known as "Oriental Orthodox," a phrase that today encompasses the Coptic Church, the Armenian Orthodox Church, and the Syrian Orthodox Church.
-They were wrongfully accused of agreeing with Eutyches about "one nature" in Christ and of rejecting Christ's dual consubstantiality (with the Father and with us men); however, Oriental Orthodox churches prefer to be called "Miaphysites" and are against the teachings of Eutyches.
-This was confirmed in May 1973 when the late Coptic pope, Shenouda III, visited Rome and penned a Christological statement with Pope Paul VI.
+Those who did not approve the Council of Chalcedon were later erroneously accused of being "Monophysites", and formed the Oriental Orthodox communion.
+They were wrongfully accused of agreeing with Eutyches's view of 'one nature' in Christ and rejecting Christ's dual consubstantiality (with the Father and with man); however, the Oriental Orthodox Churches use the term Miaphysitism to describe their Christology, and explicitly denounce the teachings of Eutyches.
+The term is directly taken from Cyril of Alexandria's formula "mia physis tou Theo Logou sesarkomene".
+In May 1973, the late Pope of Alexandria, Pope Shenouda III, visited Rome and penned a Christological statement with the Pope of Rome, Pope Paul VI, that further detailed this position.

-Eutyches's memory was kept alive by the Chalcedonians such as Leo I, who used the term 'Eutychian' as a pejorative description of the non-Chalcedonians who in their turn accused the Chalcedonians of being 'Nestorians' and dyophysites.
+Eutyches's memory was kept alive by the Chalcedonians such as Leo I, who used the term 'Eutychian' as a pejorative description of the non-Chalcedonians who in their turn accused the Chalcedonians of being 'Nestorians'.